Last updated on April 13, 2026

 Dragon's Rage Channeler

 How much value can you get for 1 red?
 WotC has been pushing that answer for a few years, and Dragon's Rage Channeler is one example.
-A 1-mana 3/3 with a bit of effort that gives you a lot of card selection has become a staple in tempo decks.
+This 1-mana surveil card that becomes a 3/3 with a bit of effort that gives you a lot of card selection has become a staple in Izzet tempo decks.
 It takes a little work – you need a high concentration of noncreature spells and the ability to get delirium, but the payoff is worth the price.

 Primeval Titan

 The Titan cycle printed in M11 are all powerful and iconic Magic creatures, but Primeval Titan has stood the test of time the best.
-Getting any two lands enables powerful strategies, like Field of the Dead and Valakut, the Molten Pinnacle.
+Getting any two lands like Field of the Dead or Valakut, the Molten Pinnacle enables powerful strategies.
 It’s so powerful that Amulet Titan exists to maximize the power of the Titan.

 Shardless Agent